Religious antisemitism: The Holocaust

 Archbishop Robert Runcie has asserted that: "Without centuries of Christian antisemitism, Hitler's passionate hatred would never have been so fervently echoed...because for centuries Christians have held Jews collectively responsible for the death of Jesus.
 On Good Friday Jews, have in times past, cowered behind locked doors with fear of a Christian mob seeking 'revenge' for deicide.
 Without the poisoning of Christian minds through the centuries, the Holocaust is unthinkable."
 The dissident Catholic priest Hans Küng has written in his book On Being a Christian that "Nazi anti-Judaism was the work of godless, anti-Christian criminals.
 But it would not have been possible without the almost two thousand years' pre-history of 'Christian' anti-Judaism..."

 The document Dabru Emet was issued by many American Jewish scholars in 2000 as a statement about Jewish-Christian relations.
 This document states,Nazism was not a Christian phenomenon.
 Without the long history of Christian anti-Judaism and Christian violence against Jews, Nazi ideology could not have taken hold nor could it have been carried out.
 Too many Christians participated in, or were sympathetic to, Nazi atrocities against Jews.
 Other Christians did not protest sufficiently against these atrocities.
 But Nazism itself was not an inevitable outcome of Christianity.

 According to American historian Lucy Dawidowicz, antisemitism has a long history within Christianity.
 The line of "antisemitic descent" from Luther, the author of On the Jews and Their Lies, to Hitler is "easy to draw".
-In her The War Against the Jews, 1933-1945, she contends that Luther and Hitler were obsessed by the "demonologized universe" inhabited by Jews.
-Dawidowicz writes that the similarities between Luther's anti-Jewish writings and modern antisemitism are no coincidence, because they derived from a common history of Judenhass, which can be traced to Haman's advice to Ahasuerus.
-Although modern German antisemitism also has its roots in German nationalism and the liberal revolution of 1848, Christian antisemitism she writes is a foundation that was laid by the Roman Catholic Church and "upon which Luther built".
-Dawidowicz' allegations and positions are criticized and not accepted by most historians however.
+In her The War Against the Jews, 1933-1945, she contends that Luther and Hitler were obsessed with the "demonologized universe" inhabited by Jews.
+Dawidowicz writes that the similarities between Luther's anti-Jewish writings and modern antisemitism are no coincidence because they derived from a common history of Judenhass, which can be traced to Haman's advice to Ahasuerus.
+Although modern German antisemitism also has its roots in German nationalism and the liberal revolution of 1848, Christian antisemitism, she writes, is a foundation that was laid by the Roman Catholic Church and "upon which Luther built".
+Dawidowicz's allegations and positions are criticized and not accepted by most historians, however.
 For example, in Studying the Jew Alan Steinweis notes that, "Old-fashioned antisemitism, Hitler argued, was insufficient, and would lead only to pogroms, which contribute little to a permanent solution.
 This is why, Hitler maintained, it was important to promote 'an antisemitism of reason,' one that acknowledged the racial basis of Jewry."
 Interviews with Nazis by other historians show that the Nazis thought that their views were rooted in biology, not historical prejudices.
 For example, "S. became a missionary for this biomedical vision...
 As for anti-Semitic attitudes and actions, he insisted that 'the racial question... [and] resentment of the Jewish race... had nothing to do with medieval anti-Semitism...'
 That is, it was all a matter of scientific biology and of community."